pickyourtrail_logo

 4. Milan

-Unlike Rome or Venice, Milan blends modern style with historic charm, making it Italy’s fashion and design capital.
-Visit the Duomo rooftop for city views and book The Last Supper in advance for a world-class art experience.
-It is best for travellers who want a modern, less touristy side of Italy.
+Unlike Rome or Venice, Milan blends modern style with historic charm as Italy’s fashion and design capital.
+Visit the Duomo rooftop for city views, and book tickets to see The Last Supper well in advance, as it sells out fast.
+Milan suits travellers who want a more contemporary, working-city side of Italy alongside shopping and design.

 • Best Time to Visit: March–May and September–October